United States Air Force Fire Protection

 The United States Air Force Fire Protection career specialty is the military's premiere specialty in fire protection.
 Much like their civilian counterparts, these military firefighters protect people, property, and the environment from fires and disasters.
 They provide firefighting, specialized rescue, HazMat responses, as well as provide fire prevention and response to weapons of mass destruction.
-Though every branch has its own fire protection career specialties (USAF - 3E7X1, Army - 12M, USMC - 7051, Navy - AB), they all must graduate from the Air Force's 13.5 week fire academy in San Angelo, Texas before being awarded their Firefighter certification.
+Though every branch has its own fire protection career specialties they all must graduate from the Air Force's 13.5 week fire academy (or civilian equivalent) in San Angelo, Texas before being awarded their Firefighter certification.

 History

 Prior to the National Security Act of 1947 and the subsequent splitting of the Air Corps from the US Army, fire protection in the Armed Forces finds its roots in the armies of the Civil War.

 Federal firefighting began when Secretary of War Edwin M. Stanton issued an executive order to Mayor George Opdyke of New York in 1862 for fire protection assistance for the Federal Army.
 Mayor Opdyke selected Assistant Chief Engineer John Baulch of Eagle Engine Company No. 13, along with Mohawk Engine No. 16 and Peterson Engine No. 31 to provide service to the Federal Army, and they were shipped to Fortress Monroe.
 John Baulch was appointed Chief Engineer of the Fire Department of the Southern Division of the Federal Army.